The HPDrive Project

 Sample Start of the HPDrive Emulator

-If HPDrive has found a compatible board, simply execute
+If HPDrive has reported a compatible board, simply execute

 hpdrive